Christian-amakah/zerotrustlab/01-web-security/xss-cross-site-scripting.md

 These scripts are executed in the victim’s browser, making it possible to steal data or manipulate user sessions.

 # How it works
-Web applications that accept user input without proper validation may allow attackers to inject JavaScript code into pages.
+Web applications that accept user input without proper validation may allow attackers to inject JavaScript code into pages

 Example:
 <script>alert('XSS')</script>